 Thank you, Marc, for helping to build this organization — and, most importantly, for your leadership and voice in service of Oakland’s most vulnerable and historically underserved students.
 Your contributions will continue to impact our community for years to come.

-Please join us on Thursday, June 7 at 4pm at Old Kan for a happy hour to celebrate Marc’s leadership.
+Please join us (new date!) on Thursday, June 20 at 4:30pm at Old Kan for a happy hour to celebrate Marc’s leadership.
 We’d love to see you!

 Jonathan Klein | CEO and Co-Founder, GO Public Schools